 The United States Department of Education requires higher education institutions to publish contact information for students to file complaints with its accreditor and with the relevant State agency for handling the complaint.

-The San Francisco Art Institute values complaints and concerns by students regarding the institution.
+San Francisco Art Institute values complaints and concerns by students regarding the institution.
 The grievance procedure is appropriate for unresolved violations of any SFAI policy and/or agreement with the student, or of any law regulating the student’s relationship with SFAI that has materially damaged the student.
 The grievance procedure should be initiated by the student and exhausted to completion.

-Complaints associated with accreditation standards and policies that have persisted through an exhaustion of all steps described in the above Grievance Procedure may be presented to the WASC Senior College and University Commission, the main accrediting agency for the San Francisco Art Institute.
+Complaints associated with accreditation standards and policies that have persisted through exhaustion of all steps described in the above Grievance Procedure may be presented to the WASC Senior College and University Commission, the main accrediting agency for the San Francisco Art Institute.

-Please refer to the Public Comments and Complaints section the WASC Senior College and University Commission website.
+Please refer to the Public Comments and Complaints section of the WASC Senior College and University Commission website.

 Complaints that have persisted through reviews by the institution and the accrediting agency may be addressed to the attorney general of the state of California.
 A complaint form may be filed with the Public Inquiry Unit of the California State Department of Justice: